 Don’t wait for success to come.
 Hire yourself and start your own dropshipping business

 Types of Ads to Promote your Products on Facebook

-Besides, Facebook allows you to use a different kind of ads to promote your products or your catalogue.
+Besides, Facebook allows you to use different kind of ads to promote your products or your catalog.
 Including the next types of ads:

 - Dynamic ads: Dynamic ads automatically show relevant items from your catalog to people who’ve shown an interest in them online.
 Dynamic ads match items from your catalog with events from a Facebook pixel or SDK, a piece of code installed on your website or app.
 Learn how to create a dynamic ad.

 - Collection ads: Collection is an ad format that shows four products from your catalog under a hero image or video.
 Facebook users can click on items to learn more or browse similar items.
 Learn how to create a collection ad.

 - Carousel ads: A carousel is an ad format that shows multiple images or videos that people can scroll through, each with its own link.
 You can choose to fill the carousel cards dynamically with items from your catalog.